-The feeling of freedom flowed through me.
-Very much like it had when I was let out of jail for a DWI.
-Though this feeling was much more intense.
-I’d never spent more than two days locked up.
+The feeling of freedom started its fluid flow throughout my veins.
+Very much like it had when I was let out of jail for driving while intoxicated.
+Though this feeling was much more intense—I’d never spent more than two days locked up.

 I’ve been quite lucky throughout my life.
-I believe it comes from being born in the Chinese year of the rabbit.
+I believe it came from being born in the Chinese year of the rabbit.

-My head was finally clear again.
+My head was clear once again.
 The hazy fog from alcohol and prescription pills had been lifted like a heavy morning mist being replaced by a sunshine that had never seen sorrow.

 I felt good.